When the Last Sword Is Drawn

-When the Last Sword Is Drawn (壬生義士伝, Mibu Gishi Den) is a 2002 historical drama film directed by Yōjirō Takita loosely based on real historical events.
+When the Last Sword Is Drawn (壬生義士伝, Mibu Gishi Den) is a 2002 historical drama film directed by Yōjirō Takita and loosely based on real historical events.
 When the Last Sword Is Drawn won the Best Film award at the 2004 Japanese Academy Awards, as well as the prizes for Best Actor (Kiichi Nakai) and Best Supporting Actor (Kōichi Satō).
 It received a further eight nominations.

 Synopsis

 The film tells the story of two Shinsengumi samurai.
 Saitō Hajime (played by Kōichi Satō) is a heartless killer.
 Yoshimura Kanichiro (played by Kiichi Nakai) appears to be a money-grabbing and emotional swordsman from the northern area known as Nambu Morioka.

 The main storyline is set during the fall of the Tokugawa shogunate, but it is told in a series of flashbacks as Saitō and another man reminisce.
 The themes include conflicting loyalty to the clan, lord, and family.

 More than just swordplay, it is the story of a man willing to do anything for the good of his family, even if it means never being able to see them.